felixvanoost/Reflow-Oven-Controller/README.md

 - Pushbuttons to allow the user to set the desired thermal profile parameters and start / stop the reflow process
 - LEDs and a buzzer to provide user feedback on the current stage of reflow and alert the user when the process is complete

 One crucial conponent not mentioned above is a solid-state relay, which enables the Arduino to switch power to the oven on and off (thereby allowing it to control the temperature).
 For the scope of this project, I will assume that an SSR has already been installed in the oven - there are a number of very good tutorials online describing how to do this step-by-step.
+Information on choosing a suitable toaster oven for reflow soldering can be found [here](http://www.rocketscream.com/blog/2011/06/19/toaster-convection-or-infrared-oven/).

 The software for this project will be kept simple to make future improvements and modifications for different hardware setups straightforward.
 A finite state machine will be implemented in C, with a state corresponding to each stage in the reflow thermal profile.
 To control temperature, the code will simply decide whether to turn the oven on and off in order to reach and maintain the desired temperature at each stage of the reflow process (PID control may be integrated in the future).